Get Rid Of:

 Cobweb Removal With Webduster

-The Webduster can be used to remove spider webs from eaves, doorways, window sills, corner of rooms, garages, etc. It is the perfect companion when using Dr. T's Cobweb Eliminator.
-When removing spider webs it is important to remember to also remove and destroy the egg sacs.
+The Webduster can be used to remove spider webs from eaves, doorways, window sills, corner of rooms, garages, etc. When removing spider webs it is important to remember to also remove and destroy the egg sacs.
 It may be a better idea in some cases to spray the area (eaves) with a residual insecticide first to kill the spiders and also the eggs, let the area dry, and then remove the webs and egg sacs.
 Whatever method you prefer, be sure to not disrupt live spiders to the point where the jump or lunge at you during your web removal process.
 Protective clothing and eye protection is also recommended to help protect against spider bites and exposure to the products being applied overhead which can result in drift.